Theatre Twyford Development

 Mr Richard Stuart is the theatre consultant on the fitout project and local lighting and sound technicians have also participated in the planning.

 EOIs from potential builders closed on 19 June and building tenders closed in September.
-An announcement on the successful bid will be made in November 2019.
+The winning bid by Monarch Building Solutions was announced in December 2019.

 Please see our Construction FAQ for answers to frequently asked questions about the building of the theatre and its impact on the rest of the venue.